hannobraun/rustecs/README.md

 - It's usable but incomplete.
 I only implement features I actually need and know how to design.
 Some features you would expect from a generic entity system aren't there yet.
-For some missing features I use crazy workarounds in my own code because I'm not sure yet how to design a general API for them yet.
+For some missing features I use crazy workarounds in my own code because I'm not sure yet how to design a generic API for them yet.
 - Performance is good enough but probably not better.
 I usually go with the simplest solution for a given problem without worrying about performance too much.
 So far that has worked well for me, but it might not be enough for you.

-If you tried Rustecs and find it lacking, feel free to send me pull request to address your concerns!
+If you tried Rustecs and find it lacking, feel free to send me a pull request that addresses your concerns!

 ## Documentation